FAQ

 Who writes the application?

-The application is written one hundred percent by current and former residents of Brown College.
-Each spring, we ask our residents for potential questions.
-Current residents come together to determine which questions are the best.
-Those that make the cut get assembled as our application.
+The application is written completely by current and former residents of Brown College.
+Each spring, we ask our residents for potential questions to put on the applications.
+Current residents then come together to determine which questions are the best.
+Finally, the questions that make the cut get assembled into our final application.

 What are you looking for in the Brown application?
 How can I give my best answers?

 There is no single "ideal" type for Brown.
 Our app questions usually include multiple options, from which you can pick the one that works best for you.
 There are no requirements for the length of your answers, so use as much space as you think you need.
 Small-paragraph answers can be fantastic if they’re thoughtful or clever; two-page answers can be a drag if they’re written carelessly.
-Ultimately, have fun with the process and aim to show us your personality, as well as your care for our community.
+Ultimately, have fun with the process and aim to show us your personality and your care for our community.

 How are applications scored?